 One night in June 2017, Louis’s LRA group was attacked by a local armed group.
 In the chaos, Louis managed to escape his LRA captors.
 But, within just days, members of the central African armed group whose attack had aided his escape found him and Louis was once again taken prisoner.
 He was held captive by them for a full year all the while subjected to torture and forced labor.

 Then in July, a team of Invisible Children staff and partners visited a nearby community where we learned of Louis’ situation.
-We immediately began working to support efforts help Louis, within a few days, he was set free.
+We immediately began working to support efforts to help Louis and, within a few days, he was set free.

 Upon his release, we worked with trusted members of the local community to arrange a host family in a safe location before bringing Louis to the Invisible Children-supported reunification center.
 Once he arrived at the reunification center, our team there began work to locate his family.
 After a few days, Louis was able to speak with his family for the first time since his abduction, using high-frequency radios in our Early Warning Network.